 Despite its beauty, we had quite an ordeal here!
 Just a 3-day hike in Cederberg, we thought we were in for a real treat.
 And we were!
 However, we were also in for 4 hours lying on the salt flats trying to dig our car out of the sand, a good few hours of getting lost, a very dehydrated walk in the baking sun with sunscreen stretched thin, and not one but three times having our little car pulled along by a tractor.

-(If you’re keen on camping in the Cederberg but prefer an easier experience, I’d highly recommend Jamaka campsite and Beaverlac!
+(If you’re keen on camping in the Cederberg but prefer an easier experience, I’d highly recommend Jamaka campsite, Beaverlac and Suikerbossie!
 Both are beautiful spots, with rock pools and rivers, hiking trails and – unlike Zooridge – little convenience stores to make things easier for their campers.
 And if you’re looking for a place to go bouldering in the Cederberg, Rocklands is world-renowned!)

 Info on the Cederberg’s Zooridge

 Distance from Cape Town: 220km / +-3 hour drive

 How to get here: The fastest route takes you through Paarl and Ceres and then straight north to the Zooridge Guest House

 Accommodation options: Zooridge is on private property, so your best option is to book a stay at Zooridge Guest House with a group of friends, and then trek out and sleep under the stars